kscalelabs/ksim/README.md

 python3 -m mujoco.viewer --mjcf <path-to-mjcf-file>
 ```

-The command above loads MuJoCo's GUI, which allows you to simulate the model, manually specify joints, and
+The command above loads MuJoCo's GUI, which allows you to simulate the model, manually specify joints, and save keyframes.

 ## TODO
 - [ ] Get Stompy to load efficiently with MJX (currently, the meshes and collision detection are not loading correctly)